Sam Thaiday

 He currently plays for the Samford Stags in the Brisbane open men’s division 2 competition.

 Background

 Thaiday was born in Sydney, New South Wales and moved to Townsville, Queensland at the age of four years.
 He is of Torres Strait Islander descent.
 He played junior rugby league for the Brothers club in Townsville as well as attending Kirwan State High School.
 His cousin Milton Thaiday also became an NRL footballer.

-Thaiday then moved to Brisbane to complete a degree in medicine and resided at St Leo's College.
-He graduated with a GPA of 6.75 and was part of the Leo's executive team with the renowned title, 'Shed'.

 Thaiday's father, Billy, was born on Yam Island in the Torres Strait and was working on Thursday Island, before becoming part of the Royal Australian Air Force (RAAF).
 He signed up for RAAF, when needed the RAAF needed men and women from the Torres Strait Islands to serve in mainland Australia.
 His mother, Julie Thaiday, grew up in rural Western Australia and also served in the Royal Australian Air Force.

 Playing career

 2000s

 Thaiday was signed in 2002 by the Brisbane Broncos after coach Wayne Bennett watched him brawl with Sonny Bill Williams and Tom Learoyd-Lahrs in an under-17s interstate game.
 On 11 July 2003, aged 18, he made his National Rugby League debut for the Broncos against the Bulldogs in round 18 of the 2003 NRL season.
 It was to be his only appearance of the season.
 He followed it up with 8 appearances off the bench in the 2004 NRL season, before featuring in 14 matches in the 2005 NRL season.
 He started for the first time in his career in Round 2 of that season, however, played the other 13 matches off the bench.
 Thaiday scored his first career try in Round 26 of 2005 against the Parramatta Eels.

 Solid form in the first 10 weeks of the Broncos season earned Thaiday a spot on the Queensland bench for game one of the 2006 State of Origin series.
 He was also selected on the bench for the following two games for the Maroons, who went on to win the series.
 After that, when the Broncos were in the "slump that wasn't a slump", coach Wayne Bennett moved Thaiday from the bench to the starting side.
 This, among other changes, saw the Broncos' season turn around, and they ended up winning the 2006 NRL Grand Final.
 Thaiday was selected for his international debut for the Australian national team in Game 2 of the 2006 Tri-Nations against New Zealand after concussion ruled Willie Mason out.
 He would also feature against Great Britain 2 weeks later, however did not play in Australia's victory in the Final.